baytelman/fullstack-interview/README.md

 ## This is a coding challenge for applicants interested in joining Enara Health.

 We ask you to *read this file completetly* **before** you begin working on your solution.
+After reading all the instructions, please **estimate** when you expect to complete and deliver your solution and **send us a brief note**.
+You should only work on your solution **after you've read this file completely and you've send us your estimation!**

 There is a Q&A and an example section at the end of the file, which may help you to complete this challenge faster.

 We sincerely thank you for your interest and your time.

-Best,
+Good luck!

 The Enara Health team!

 ## Create a React JS or React Native app

 - You can use any boilerplate or start project.
 If you need help with this, let us know and we will share a quick-starter project promptly.
-- Keep your code separated from the boilerplate, so it's easier to review your work.
+- Keep your code separated from the boilerplate, so it's easier to evaluate your work.
-- We prefer TypeScript or typed JavaScript.
+- We strongly prefer TypeScript or typed JavaScript.

 ### The app